-Alzheimer disease (AD) is a common neurologic disorder, with more than 4 million persons affected in the United States.
+AD is a common neurological disorder, with more than 4 million persons affected in the United States.
 AD is more common in older populations, with no clear answer on prevention of the disease.
-Provided below is information on AD, & what we can do as massage therapists caring for clients with AD.
+What we can do as massage practitioners caring for clients with AD?

-AD is a progressive neurodegenerative disease that produces a typical profile of mental deterioration.
-This deterioration involves most areas of the brain, particularly the frontal and occiput regions, which affect processes of thinking, memory, & communicating.
+Alzheimer Disease (AD) is a progressive neurodegenerative disease that produces a typical profile of mental deterioration.
+This deterioration involves most areas of the brain, particularly the frontal and occiput regions, which affect processes of thinking, memory, and communicating.
 Alzheimer disease is also called Alzheimer dementia.

 The clinical picture for AD is loss of memory, inability to concentrate, impairment of reasoning, apathy, and changes in personality.
 The course of the disease is highly variable and may extend up to 10 years; the average is 8 years from diagnosis to death.
 These deaths are not directly related to AD but rather to decreased resistance to infection that normally occurs with age.

 The exact cause is unknown, but AD is associated with advancing age.
 Genetic factors are present in 5% to 10% of cases.
 AD is characterized by the presence of abnormal clumps called senile plaques and irregular knots called neurofibrillary tangles on nerves located in the brain; these structures disrupt impulse transmission.